MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-eventsubscriberinstance-property.md

 ### Manual bounding

 This setting enables you to control which event subscriber instances are called when an event is raised.
 With this setting, you can essentially activate event subscribers on demand.
-If the BINDSUBSCRIPTION method isn't called, then nothing will happen when the event is raised.
+If the **BINDSUBSCRIPTION** method isn't called, then nothing will happen when the event is raised.

  The binding of event subscribers to events is manual.
-To establish the binding, you must call the BINDSUBSCRIPTION method to pass an instance of an event subscriber codeunit.
+To establish the binding, you must call the **BINDSUBSCRIPTION** method to pass an instance of an event subscriber codeunit.
 Only then will the event subscribers be called.

-You stop the event subscriber calls by either calling the UNBINDSUBSCRIPTION method or by letting the previously bound instance go out of scope.
-For example, you declare a local variable, call BINDSUBSCRIPTION, and then eventually exit the method that declares the local variable.
+You stop the event subscriber calls by either calling the **UNBINDSUBSCRIPTION** method or by letting the previously bound instance go out of scope.
+For example, you declare a local variable, call **BINDSUBSCRIPTION**, and then eventually exit the method that declares the local variable.
 All bindings on the instance are automatically unbound.

 By controlling the instance of the subscriber codeunit, you control the lifespan.
 If you store the instance on a single instance codeunit global variable, you're effectively creating a binding that lasts the whole session.
 However, it's still only bound for the current session.
-Other sessions must also call BINDSUBSCRIPTION to establish the direct binding to the instance of the subscriber codeunit.
+Other sessions must also call **BINDSUBSCRIPTION** to establish the direct binding to the instance of the subscriber codeunit.

 **Important**: When you develop on a production solution, you can experience a runtime error if the event subscriber codeunit has been updated by a development operation.
 For example, you recompiled the codeunit.
 This situation causes the event subscription codeunit's metadata to become stale and prevents the event subscriber from being called.
 A message similar to the following message appears in the event log: